-High school graduations who can function in two or more languages are equipped with the knowledge and skills to participate successfully in colleges, careers, and a diverse 21st Century society.
-The Maryland Seal of Biliteracy is a diploma endorsement, authorized by Maryland law that recognizes a student’s high level of proficiency in listening, speaking, reading, and writing in one or more languages other than English.
+High school graduates who can function in two or more languages are equipped with the knowledge and skills to participate successfully in college, careers, and a diverse 21st century society.
+The Maryland Seal of Biliteracy is a diploma endorsement, authorized by Maryland law, that recognizes a student’s high-level of proficiency in listening, speaking, reading, and writing in one or more languages other than English.
 To receive a Maryland Seal of Biliteracy, a student must do the following:

-Two credits in a world language or 2 credits in American Sign Language may be used to complete Option 1 of elective credits required for graduation.
+Two credits in a world language, which may include American Sign Language, may be used to complete Option 1 of elective credits required for graduation.
 If students select a world language to fulfill the Maryland diploma requirements, it is recommended that the two world language credits be in the same language.

 World Languages Level 1